 Communications: The OEM Partnership

 When maintenance is allowed to interact with the plant and production Original Equipment Manufacturer (OEM), a prosperous relationship for both parties will often ensue.
-This special relationship results in first-hand information for maintenance to set up its maintenance approach, and valuable operational and design feedback for the OEM.
+This OEM partnership results in first-hand information for maintenance to set up its maintenance approach, and valuable operational and design feedback for the OEM.

-There are seven main circumstances in which maintenance will interact or communicate with an OEM.
+There are seven main circumstances in which maintenance will interact or communicate with an OEM and form an OEM partnership.
 These are:

 - New facility or plant process/equipment design